openadmin-team/openadmin-py/README.md

 # 🚧 Project is under development 🚧
 ---

 **OpenAdmin** is a FastAPI-native library for building admin dashboards.
 Define pages with typed decorators — no frontend code, no templates, no configuration files.
-Every page is just a router; every widget is just an endpoint.
+Every page is just a router; every widget is just an endpoint

 ## Features